 I do not accept late work.
 All work must be submitted before the date and time specified in each project description.
-My deadlines, including for draft work, are no different than test dates in classes that have tests.
-Treat them accordingly.
+My deadlines, including for draft work, are no different from exam dates in classes that have exams.
+Treat deadlines accordingly.
 Weekly work, such as the Production Problems and discussion posts, is due before the start of the first class meeting each week.

 Course Technology Policy

 Technology is an essential part of learning and day-to-day living, so it’s unsurprising that it is also essential to this class.
 You are just as responsible for learning to command various technologies as for any other course content.
 Difficulty with technology is not an acceptable excuse for being unprepared for class or late with assignments.